By Shawn Wilson

 While sports often aren’t a priority in the Everest community, they certainly are extremely important in bringing students closer together, especially across grade levels.
 Even running, a sport that is typically thought of as very individualistic, can bring people together.

-A video which compiles the three interviews is linked here.
 In order of appearance: Everest Cross Country Captain Reed Smith, Everest senior Hannah Storms and Everest Cross Country Coach Kelsey Boyle.